Senior Dog 101:

 Choose foods rich in glucosamine and omega-3 fatty acids to support mobility and reduce inflammation.
 Gentle exercise, orthopedic beds, and weight management can also help prevent joint strain.

-Curious about Senior Cats?
+Curious About Senior Dogs?